The theories surrounding

 on a global scale.

-This theory emphasises
+This theory emphasises the

-the significance of trade agreements that discourage anti-competitive practices
+significance of trade agreements that discourage anti-competitive practices

-rather than protectionist measures that impede global free trade and protect domestic
+rather than protectionist measures that impede global free trade and protect

-towards enhancing their economic well-being.
+working towards enhancing their economic well-being.

-like export subsidies, import tariffs, and investments in domestic trading organisations
+like export subsidies, import tariffs, and investments in domestic trading

 Strategic trade theory